anthochamp/dart-bcp47/README.md

 }
 ```

-else you can use directly the type you're parsing :
+else you can use directly the correct type :

 ```dart
 const langTagString = 'en-US';